ckreutz/crisscrossed-blog/_posts/2014-12-18-introduction-social-and-open-innovation.markdown

 ---
 layout: post
-title: "Introduction to Open and Social Innovation and How to Get Started"
+title: "Introduction to Open and social Innovation and how to get started"
 image: "giz-social-innovation.png"
 lang: en
 caption: ''